Bruce Dickinson: Growing tensions and departure: 1986–1993

 — – Dickinson on his farewell tour with Iron Maiden.

 During the next album's writing stage, Adrian Smith left Iron Maiden, and was replaced by Janick Gers.
 Iron Maiden's eighth studio release, 1990's No Prayer for the Dying, had a raw sound that, according to a retrospective assessment by AllMusic, did not "hold up well" compared to past efforts, as it was recorded in a barn which Steve Harris owned, with a mobile studio owned by the Rolling Stones.
 The record featured Dickinson's "Bring Your Daughter... to the Slaughter", originally composed for a film soundtrack, which despite receiving a Golden Raspberry Award for worst original song in 1989, became the band's first and only single to top the UK Singles Chart.
 By 1992, Harris had converted his barn into a proper studio, and the new album, Fear of the Dark, was recorded there, resulting in a better overall sound than No Prayer for the Dying, although Dickinson still says it had limitations due to its size.

 After the Fear of the Dark Tour, Dickinson decided to leave Iron Maiden to concentrate on his solo career.
 At that point the band had already booked a following tour in 1993, which Dickinson did not enjoy.
 Throughout the tour, Dickinson drew a lot of criticism from his bandmates, with Steve Harris in particular saying, "I really wanted to kill him."
 According to Harris, Dickinson would only perform when the press was there, whereas at other concerts he would only mumble his way through songs.
 Dickinson has since denied the accusations that he was deliberately under-performing, arguing that it was impossible to give a decent performance some nights because of the atmosphere.
-His last performance with the band on 28 August 1993 was filmed by the BBC at Pinewood Studios and released as a live video the following year, entitled Raising Hell.
+His last performance with the band on 28 August 1993 was filmed by the BBC at Pinewood Studios and released as a live video the following year, titled Raising Hell.